run-slicer/jasm/README.md

 const data = fs.readFileSync("./your/package/HelloWorld.class"); // read a class file
 console.log(disassemble(data, {
-    indent: "    ", // the string that should be used as the indent, defaults to 4 spaces }));
+    indent: "    ", // the string that should be used as the indent, defaults to 4 spaces
+    signature: "main([Ljava/lang/String;)V", // disassemble a single method denoted by the signature }));
 ```